 As with any immature and unregulated industry, con artists will attempt to jump in and make a quick buck from manipulating inexperienced investors.
-One way of executing such a crime is by designing an MLM ponzi scheme, such as Onecoin.
+One way of executing such a crime is by designing an MLM cryptocurrency scam ponzi scheme, such as Onecoin.
 Last year, 59 such schemes were uncovered in the USA alone with losses totalling 2.4 billion USD.
 Onecoin, E-coin and Billion Coin are all recent examples of successful ponzi schemes that have ‘stolen’ millions of dollars claiming to be true cryptocurrency programs.

 So question is – what have we learnt from these schemes and how do we recognize ponzi schemes such as OneCoin in the future?

 1) High investment returns with little or no risk.
 Any time investment returns are guaranteed, this is officially a scheme.
 Some ponzi schemes will promise a possible range of returns to try and avoid scepticism, but global investment laws prohibit such promises.

 2) The Team – Who are the team behind the coin you are buying?
 Doing your own due diligence is vital!
 Onecoin does not list or publicise their team members anywhere online and this raises serious concern.
 Dr. Ruja Ignatova was the CEO of OneCoin before Pablo Munoz (who already served as VP for several other MLM companies) was appointed the CEO.
 Most new crypto currency projects do a great job a being transparent by listening team members and attaching their LinkedIn profiles for increased clarity and credibility.

 3) Coin storage.
 True cryptocurrencies are transferable at will.
 If you are not aloud to hold your own coins in your own wallets, then you are participating in a possible ponzi scheme.